Depression

 • Persistent ideas of, or actual plans to die or kill oneself

-People who report Depression often have struggles at school or at work.
-They may also report difficulties in functioning areas like home or in social relationships.
+People experiencing depression often face challenges at school or work and may also struggle in areas of focus like home life or social relationships.
 Depression often occurs with anxiety, learning disabilities, behavior problems, anger issues or chronic pain.

 Anxiety